 On the road to Compostela

-The last three villages of our Aveyron journey are crossing points for Routes of Compostela.
+The last three villages of our Aveyronnais journey are crossing points of the Ways of Compostela.
 Conques in the heart of the Lot valley, its half-timbered houses and its Romanesque abbey is a must-see.
 At the foot of the Aubrac mountains, pilgrims take the Gothic bridge to discover the dwellings with shale roofs and the keep of the château d 'Estaing.
 On the banks of the Lot, Saint-Come-d'Olt houses a Gothic church and the manor of the Sirs of Calmont.
 Do not miss to visit the old medieval stalls.

 The 10 Aveyron villages classified among The most beautiful villages in France will leave you with lasting memories.
 Do not delay in visiting them.